e-zz/logseq-pdf-extract/README.md

 > **Caution!** Buttons are delicate.
 If Logseq cannot find a PDF specified by the button, it may crash (possible data loss).
 Dynamical update might be implemented in the future.
 But no easy solutions so far.
 One idea is to record Zotero item key to update the button from Zotero.
 PRs or ideas are welcome.

 > **How it works and when to use it.**
 Personally, I love this hack because in principle by creating mutli-profiles, we could open any PDFs no matter where it's located on your PC.
 For example, we could insert buttons as "bookmarks" linked to any PDF without importing them.
-But this feature relies on [this PR](https://github.com/logseq/logseq/pull/10430).
-Till now, this function can only be used as an alternative to copy a button that already exists in Zotero item page `@xxx` by hands.
+However, this feature depends on the enhancements to the multi-profile feature, as proposed in [this PR](https://github.com/logseq/logseq/pull/10430).
+Without it, it's better to ignore this function till now.
 >
-> And maybe with more Logseq API published in future, we could create various buttons, such as a button that links to a specific page of a PDF.
-This would be useful for note-taking or tracking the reading progress.
+> Maybe with more Logseq API published in future, we could create various buttons, such as a button that links to a specific page of a PDF, or even "non-highlight" button that eliminates the need for highlighting.
+And if you have any ideas, PRs are welcome.

-## Settings
+## 2. Settings
 #### `insert_button`: insert PDF open button when importing Zotero items
 If enabled, when importing Zotero items, the plugin will insert a PDF open button if the item has a PDF attachment.
 Notice that it will insert multiple buttons if more than one PDF attachment is found.